Transparent Data Encryption (TDE)

 Information applicable to SQL Database

-When using TDE with SQL Database V12 the server-level certificate stored in the master database is automatically created for you by SQL Database.
-To move a TDE database on SQL Database you must decrypt the database, move the database, and then re-enable TDE on the destination SQL Database.
-For step-by-step instructions for TDE on SQL Database, see Transparent Data Encryption with Azure SQL Database.
+When using TDE with SQL Database V12, the server-level certificate stored in the master database is automatically created for you by SQL Database.
+To move a TDE database on SQL Database, you do not have to decrypt the database for the move operation.
+For more information on utilizing TDE with SQL Database, see Transparent Data Encryption with Azure SQL Database.

 Information applicable to SQL Server